In Their Words: Youth Voices of 2025

 “Now that I worked with children that looked like me, I was able to become someone that they looked up to or relate to — whether it’s our skin or my crooked teeth and arm hair.
 I made them feel seen in their own skin.”

-Her biggest takeaway from her time with FFY was the community she found in her peers and mentors:
+Pam’s biggest takeaway was the community she built through her peers and mentors.

 “They taught me what it’s like to be a part of the community and feel seen.”